Droplet rebounds off a fluid bath at low Weber numbers: Computational implementation

 Starting from an initial guess $B^{k+1,1}$, we iteratively compute $B^{k+1,j}$ for $j\ge1$, stopping when convergence yields the pressure coefficient vector $B^{k+1}$, which by construction satisfies both matrix systems at once.

-The manipulations above transform the problem of finding the solution of the next time step to finding the limit of $B^{k+1, j}$ in the following iterative subroutine:
+The above-mentioned manipulations transform the problem of finding the solution of the next time step to finding the limit of $B^{k+1, j}$ in the following iterative subroutine:

-The set of equations \ref{eqn:discretized_inner_loop} is prescribed under the assumption that the contact area for that time step $t^k$ contains exactly $q$ contact points in the discretised mesh, which is itself an unkown to be found using another iterative method described below.
+The set of equations \ref{eqn:discretised_inner_loop} is prescribed under the assumption that the contact area for that time step $t^k$ contains exactly $q$ contact points in the discretised mesh, which is itself an unknown to be found using another iterative method described later.